exoplatform/exo-documentation/docs/UserWallet.rst

 How to send funds from wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To send funds from your wallet, you have to click on "Send" button then, in the "send funds" popup, select a recipient, your wallet password and the amount of cauris to send.
+To send funds from your wallet, you have to click on "Send" button then, in the "send funds" popup, select a recipient, your wallet password and the amount to send.
 You can optionally type a label and a message that will be stores in the transaction history.
-You also have to choose the type of transaction between three options: "Cheap", "Normal" or "Fast"
+You also have to choose the type of transaction between three options: "Cheap", "Normal" or "Fast".
+The difference between those types of transaction is the price and the rapidity of transaction:
+- The cheap transactions are not expensive but may take up to one day to be executed.
+- The normal transactions are slightly more expensive and could take few hours
+- The fast transaction are the most expensive take only one minute to be executed.

 |image10|

 How to request funds from wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To request funds, you have to click on "request" button then, in the "Request funds" popup, select a recipient and the requested amount of cauris.
+To request funds, you have to click on "request" button then, in the "Request funds" popup, select a recipient and the requested amount of fundq.
 You can optionally type a request message to the recipient.

 |image11|

-Total rewarded Cauri
+Total rewarded funds
 ~~~~~~~~~~~~~~~~~~~~~

-The displayed information total rewarded cauris give you the information about the accrued amount of cauris that you earned thanks to your different activities in the platform.
+The displayed information total rewarded cauris give you the information about the accrued amount of crypto-money that you earned thanks to your different activities in the platform.
-You have to note that this information is different than your current balance that displays the current amount of cauris that you have in your wallet.
+Please note that this information is different than your current balance that displays the current amount of funds that you have in your wallet.

 |image12|